mahumt/mahumt/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
-    <p>I'm a Product Owner | Product Manager specializing in Automation using low code platforms.
+    <p>I'm a Product Manager specializing in Automation using low code platforms.
 With an academic background in Econometrics, Finance and Statistics.
 I am passionate about all things Data (Data engineering/science/analytics including Machine Learning and AI).
 I enjoy horesriding and learning piano & violin in my free time 😃. </p>
 </p>
 </div>
 <div align="center">